 After listening to each song, attendees share how they relate to it.
 A doctor facilitates the music group discussions, fostering a beneficial, therapeutic dialogue.

-Activity therapy is a therapeutic approach that allows you to engage in actions, movements, and activities to face problems and concerns and improve your quality of life.
+Activity therapy is a therapeutic approach that allows you to engage in actions, movements, and activities to face problems and concerns.
+Engaging in therapeutic activities for mental health can help improve your quality of life.
 Our activity therapies include:

 Rock climbing is more than recreation.
 The experience of climbing can be a powerful tool for self-discovery and self-observation.
 Often, it helps residents explore healthy risk-taking and overcome self-imposed limitations.